-The NICE guideline CG80 updates the recommendations in this appraisal.
+NICE guideline CG80 includes the recommendations from this guidance.

-NICE and the Department of Health are currently reviewing the future position on updating technology appraisals within clinical guidelines, with particular reference to implications for the funding direction on technology appraisals.
-In the meantime, the technology appraisal guidance remains available and should continue to be followed.
-The statutory funding direction remains in place for the recommendations contained in the technology appraisal guidance.
+NICE and the Department of Health are reviewing the position on updating technology appraisal guidance within clinical guidelines, with particular reference to implications for the funding direction on technology appraisal guidance.
+In the meantime, the statutory funding direction remains in place and the recommendations in the guidance should continue to be followed.

 Guidance development process